In May, 2014, I learned that I have stage IV thyroid cancer.

 Cancer has made me more God-aware

-As I initially wrote three years ago, cancer has drawn me deeper into Scripture and motivated me to re-answer life-altering questions like these:
+As I initially wrote five years ago, cancer has drawn me deeper into Scripture and motivated me to re-answer life-altering questions like these:

 Do I believe that God lovingly and wisely controls the smallest details of my life, including the condition of the very cells of my body?
 Yes, I do.
 (Psalm 139:13-15; Matt.
 10:29-31)